 The pigpio library for GPIO control supports hardware timing for PWM and servo outputs, which provides much more accurate and jitter-free control.
 It can be used from gpiozero by setting the pin factory.

-However, pigpio is not included in the latest version (“trixie”) of Raspberry Pi OS.
+However, for some reason, pigpio is not included in the latest version (“trixie”) of Raspberry Pi OS.
 This post summarizes how to build it from source.

 Build and install the binaries